 Some websites like Betfair and Pinnacle do make it possible to stay profitable for life without being limited, but for casual bettors that are not always winning yet are still limited, it's a problem.
 Until the industry gets some much needed regulation around the matter, it pays to make yourself aware of what can result in you being limited and how best to avoid that.

 When you are limited, any bet you try to place may be referred to a trader to be accepted/rejected A 'max bet stake' is imposed which can often be as low as just a few pounds Your account may be removed entirely and you may not be entitled to make a new one

 Which bookmakers will limit you?

-It’s actually easier to say which bookmakers do we know will not limit your bets.
-Pinnacle, SBO and Betfair are all known to not limit players, although bigger bookmakers will practice limiting less frequently.
+It's actually easier to say which bookmakers will not limit your bets.
+Pinnacle, SBO and Betfair are all known not to limit players, although bigger bookmakers will practice limiting less frequently.
 The safest way to play is to read reviews, forums and be aware of other gamblers experiences when using each individual bookmaker.
 The best thing anyone can do is assume you can and will be limited almost anywhere, and educate yourself on how to avoid being limited

 Avoid Being Limited

 You are more at risk of being limited if you are betting on horse racing than if you are betting on other sports.
 It seems like winning is strictly no longer welcome with the bookies, and even losing bettors face the wrath of the bookies if they're making the right moves.

 Beating the SP, which is start price, involves betting on odds that are better than what the horse begins the race at.
 The problem here is that whether you are winning or losing, you are getting the best out of the odds and beating the movement.
 If this is a regular thing, the bookmakers will know that you're getting good prices and may beat them eventually.